bhavinbdoshi/azure-networking-labs/azure-routeserver-nva-bgp/lab3/README.md

 #### Configure VM Series PaloAlto Firewall

-For this lab you can import [this config file](assets/running-config-Lab3.xml) configuration file to PAN Web Management UI interface.
+For this lab you can import [this config file - lab 3](assets/running-config-Lab3-Final.xml) configuration file to PAN Web Management UI interface.

 > When you use this xml, password to login to PAN Web Management UI is "M@ft123M@ft123"